19-year-old arrested in connection with the deaths of 2 students in The Woodlands, authorities say

 THE WOODLANDS, Texas (KTRK) -- An arrest has been made in connection with the deaths of two The Woodlands High School seniors.

-Abdulbaaith Adewale, 19, is accused of dealing drugs laced with fentanyl to 17-year-old Gregory Blodgett and 18-year-old Irene Sutherland.
+Abdulbaaith Adewale, 19, is accused of dealing drugs laced with fentanyl to 17-year-old Grant Blodgett and 18-year-old Irene Sunderland.

 The video above is from a previous report.

-Note: Editor's Note: A previous version of this story listed one student's name as Gregory Blodgett, based on information received from the Montgomery County Sheriff's Office.
-The sheriff's office has since clarified that his name is Grant.
-In addition, an earlier edition misidentified one of the victims as Irene Sutherland.
-This is corrected.